-Funds are available through HOME PJs exclusively for qualified, eligible CHDO projects and operating expenses.
-If an organization becomes a certified CHDO, it is eligible to take advantage of the HOME funds set-aside just for CHDOs, as well as additional special assistance.
-CHDO set-aside funds provide equity for community-based organizations to undertake projects, build their capacity to serve a broad range of development.
-PJs are required to set-aside a minimum of 15% of their HOME allocations for housing development activities in which qualified CHDOs are the owners, developers and/or sponsors of affordable housing in the communities that they serve.
-The roles of a CHDO as an owner, developer or sponsor have been codified in the HOME Investment Partnership Rule for the first time at 92.300(a)(2)-(6).
+HOME funds are available through PJs exclusively for qualified, eligible CHDO projects and operating expenses.
+If an organization becomes a certified CHDO, it is eligible to take advantage of the HOME funds set-aside for CHDOs, as well as additional special assistance.
+CHDO set-aside funds provide equity for community-based organizations to undertake projects, and build their capacity to serve a broad range of affordable housing development.
+PJs are required to set-aside a minimum of 15 percent of their HOME allocations for housing development activities in which qualified CHDOs are the owners, developers and/or sponsors of affordable housing in the communities that they serve.

+The roles of a CHDO as an owner, developer or sponsor have been codified in the HOME Investment Partnership Rule at 92.3OO(a)(2)-(6):